Artufelii/tuhogaraunclic/README.md

 Runs the development server for the api.\
 Open [http://localhost:4001](http://localhost:4001) to make requests.

-The server will reload if you make edits.
+The server will reload if you make edits.\
+You will also see all the requests that you make.

 ### `yarn dev`